 Former San Antonio officer who shot teen in McDonald's parking lot arrested

-Former San Antonio officer who shot teen in McDonald's parking lot arrestedget the free app

 James Brennand — a former San Antonio Police Department officer who shot and critically wounded a teenager who was eating in his car in a McDonald's parking lot — has been arrested and charged with assault.
 Brennand was fired from the force on Oct.
 4, two days after the shooting.